satviksriv/satviksriv/README.md

 - 👨‍🎓 I’m currently studying at Chandigarh University as a CSE Undergrad with Honours in Cloud Computing.
 - :computer: Most used line of code `git commit -m "First Commit"`
-- 🤔 I’m looking for app development projects to work on as a team and learn new things on the way.
+- 🤔 I’m looking for node projects to work on as a team and learn new things on the way.
 - 📧 How to reach me: srivastavasatvik22@gmail.com
 - ⚡ Fun fact: I really like to play badminton.